 Yes, it is just as busy as the capital but Cesky Krumlov is cute and small.
-The old streets ooze with cuteness and small-town charm, where Prague is hitting you with grandeur and urban hip-ness.
+The old streets ooze with cuteness and small-town charm, whereas Prague is hitting you with grandeur and urban hip-ness.

 How to get from Prague to Cesky Krumlov by train?

-There are several ways to travel from Prague to Cesky Krumlov and back in a day trip.
+There are several ways to travel from Prague to Cesky Krumlov and back on a day trip.

 You can take a bus but as soon as I learned you can also take the train to Cesky Krumlov, I was sold!
 For as little as €11 (265 CZK) you can take the train from Prague to Cesky Krumlov and explore for the whole day (or longer)!

 As I liked to be prepared, I booked and paid for my train tickets to Cesky Krumlov in advance.
 I didn’t want to be puzzled at a big crowded train station while my train is leaving, so I researched the schedule online.

 Prague Central Train Station